CommanderTvis/pumpkin-agents/REPORT.md

 mobile agent: it perceives the cells around itself, picks an action, and the game's tick loop executes that action on the next tick.
 The world acts as both simulator and renderer, so neither has to be written.
-The whole project is **symbolic / GOFAI** (Good Old-Fashioned AI): search, adversarial reasoning, and propositional logic — no machine learning, no neural networks.
-This is by design and fits the syllabus.
+The whole project is **symbolic / GOFAI** (Good Old-Fashioned AI): search, adversarial reasoning, and propositional logic.

 ## 2. PEAS & Environment Characterization